saifalfalah/react-handbook/content/webpack/index.md

 - can split the output files into multiple files, to avoid having a huge js file to load in the first page hit.
 - can perform [tree shaking](https://flaviocopes.com/javascript-glossary/#tree-shaking).

-Webpack is not limited to be used on the frontend, but it's also useful in backend Node.js development as well.
+Webpack is not limited to be use on the frontend, it's also useful in backend Node.js development as well.

 Predecessors of webpack, and still widely used tools, include: